JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 TeamCity allows the two-way synchronization of the project settings with the version control repository.
 Supported VCSs are Git, Mercurial, Perforce, Subversion, and Azure DevOps Server (formerly TFS).

-You can store settings in the XML format and in the [Kotlin language](https://kotlinlang.org/) and define settings programmatically using the [kotlin-based DSL](kotlin-dsl.md).
+You can store settings in the XML format and in the [Kotlin language](https://kotlinlang.org/) and define settings programmatically using the [Kotlin-based DSL](kotlin-dsl.md).

 When you enable two-way settings' synchronization:
 * Each administrative change made to the project settings in the TeamCity web UI is committed to the version control; the changes are made noting the TeamCity user as the committer.